Club record signing

 1993 - Right-back Jon Flanagan was born in Liverpool.
 He struck once in 51 senior reds games since making his debut in a 3-0 home victory over Manchester City in April 2011.
 He joined Rangers in June 2018 after being released by the reds earlier that month.

-1955 – Chief Executive Officer Peter Moore was born in Liverpool, taking on the role in June 2017.
+1955 – Chief Executive Officer Peter Moore was born in Liverpool, taking on the role in June 2017, moving on in August 2020.

 More red trebles galore